 The “new” town of Hackberry became an important loading point for large cattle shipments, soon ranking third in the state in volume shipped.
 Between the cowboys, the miners, and railroaders, the transient town inevitably boasted its share of shooting, fighting, and gambling.
 Today, Hackberry is the oldest town along this old stretch of the road.

 However, it was revived when Route 66 came through and became a bit of a tourist town, which served travelers with various businesses.
-John Grigg operated a Union 76 service station on Route 66 from the 1920s until his death in 1967.
+John Grigg operated a Union 76 service station on Route 66 from the 1920s until he died in 1967.
 The Northside Grocery and its Conoco station were established in 1934 and continued to operate until 1978.

-Hackberry then declined again, but members of the Grigg family have lived there since the 1890s, continue to live there today.
+Hackberry then declined again, but members of the Grigg family have lived there since the 1890s and continue to live there today.

 In 1992, artist Bob Waldmire re-opened the Hackberry General Store as a Route 66 tourism information post and souvenir shop on the former Northside Grocery site.
-In 1994, the grade school closed, at which time students were bussed to Kingman.
+In 1994, the grade school closed when students were bussed to Kingman.

 Waldmire sold the Hackberry store to John and Kerry Pritchard in 1998.
-It remains in operation today with a collection of vintage cars and Route 66 era memorabilia.
-Though there’s no gas to be purchased here, vintage gas pumps adorn the front, as well as a plethora of classic signs and hundreds of pieces of memorabilia.
-Inside, the store is a virtual museum, where visitors can walk through a vintage diner and see a lifetime collection of Route 66 history, as well as purchasing all kinds of Mother Road souvenirs.
+It remains in operation today with a collection of vintage cars and Route 66-era memorabilia.
+Though there is no gas to be purchased here, vintage gas pumps adorn the front, and a plethora of classic signs and hundreds of pieces of memorabilia.
+Inside, the store is a virtual museum where visitors can walk through a vintage diner and see a lifetime collection of Route 66 history, as well as purchasing all kinds of Mother Road souvenirs.
 For photographers, the store and grounds are an artistic dream come true.

 The Hackberry Store sits right on Route 66, but the townsite itself lies across the tracks to the south.
-Here can be seen the old mission style school, the tiny post office, and a few houses amongst several old vehicles and rusting tanks and equipment.
+The old mission-style school, the tiny post office, and a few houses amongst several old vehicles and rusting tanks and equipment can be seen here.

 Route 66 continues for 26 miles to Kingman.
-Along the way, travelers can see a few old relics of Route 66 including the colorful old Ranchero Motel at Antares, which now serves as store and souvenir shop.
+Along the way, travelers can see a few old relics of Route 66, including the colorful old Ranchero Motel at Antares, which now serves as a store and souvenir shop.